Distant Voices, Still Lives: Reception

-The film won the Film of the Year awarded by the London Film Critics' Circle and the Grand Prix of the Belgian Film Critics Association.
-It tied with "Story of Women for the best foreign film award voted by the Los Angeles Film Critics Association.
+The film won the Film of the Year, awarded by the London Film Critics' Circle and the Grand Prix of the Belgian Film Critics Association.
+It tied with Story of Women for the best foreign film award voted by the Los Angeles Film Critics Association.

 In a 2011 poll carried out by Time Out of the 100 greatest British films of all time, Distant Voices, Still Lives was ranked third.

 The Independent ranked the film at number 6 in its top 20 British films of all time.

 The film received 12 votes – 11 from critics, and one from director Carlos Reygadas – in the British Film Institute's 2012 Sight & Sound polls.

-As of May 2020, Distant Voices, Still Lives holds a rating of 80% on Rotten Tomatoes from 40 reviews.

-Box Office
+Box office

 The film made £480,000 in the UK.